Turkmenistan 2021

 $47,400

-Public Summary: To enhance the quality and accessibility of reliable and detailed information about human rights legislation in Turkmenistan.
-The project will provide free legal aid to vulnerable populations in the capital of Turkmenistan, Ashgabat, and maintain a comprehensive database of Turkmenistan’s legislation.
+To enhance the quality and accessibility of reliable and detailed information about human rights legislation in Turkmenistan.
+The project will provide free legal aid to vulnerable populations in Turkmenistan and maintain a comprehensive database of Turkmenistan’s legislation.
 The project will provide legal advice and assistance, collect legislation in Russian and Turkmen for a database, publish legal information to a website, and monitor the current state of human rights in Turkmenistan.
-The organization has been providing legal assistance to Turkmen citizens for more than twenty years.
-It is one of the few organizations capable of providing analysis of the Turkmen legal system

 Turkmen Initiative for Human Rights